 It seems there is more wrong information given to our veterans as they approach 65 than any other group.
-This is due to a lack of understanding that people have when trying to tie the governmental VA system to Medicare.
+This is due to people’s lack of understanding when trying to tie the governmental VA system to Medicare.

 Hopefully, by the end of this article, there will be a more precise understanding of how these two coverages can work together to provide the best health insurance for your situation.